Participants in Operation Enduring Freedom: India

 On the naval front, India provided a frigate for escorting coalition shipping through the Straits of Malacca, made shipyards available for coalition ship repairs and opened ports for naval port calls.
 India offered the US its air bases and provided the Northern Alliance with logistical support.
 The Indian Army opened a hospital in Tajikistan, to treat injured Northern Alliance soldiers.
 India also loaned Mi-17 helicopters to the Northern Alliance.

 Iran

 Iran, having viewed the Taliban as an enemy, aided coalition forces in an uprising in Herat.
+Iran also agreed to open borders to receive the expected increased migration of refugees from Afghanistan.

 Ireland

 Ireland permitted US military aircraft to use Shannon Airport as a refuelling hub.
 Also, Ireland had seven troops deployed to the ISAF's headquarters in Kabul.

 Italy

 Italy deployed Col Moschin and Gruppo Operativo Incursori (GOI) to Afghanistan, Italian Special Operations Forces were not under US-led OEF-A command, instead it operated directly in support of the Italian ISAF Task force-Nibbio, where they carried out local force protection and reconnaissance tasks.

 At the peak of its deployment, Italy had 4,200 troops stationed in Afghanistan at any given time.

 Italian naval warships including its only Carrier Battle Group (with the aircraft carrier Giuseppe Garibaldi) supported combat operations in the North Arabian Sea.
 Italy deployed a 43-man engineer team to Bagram, Afghanistan to repair the runway in May 2002.